Search for answers or browse our knowledge base.

 If you find yourself being completely blocked from publishing new galleries, albums or images, it's possible there is an additional security measure in place.
 We built our Lightroom to prevent being blocked by XML-RPC, which is a common roadblock on many hosts.
 However, if you are using a security plugin like iThemes Security or SecuPress, there is a greater chance of Lightroom publishing being blocked.
 Try temporarily disabling the security plugin to see if it helps.
 If it doesn't, please contact support for further troubleshooting.

 If you find the plugin not working at all, and you're on a Mac, it is possible that you're not running the latest version of MacOS.
-At the time of initial release of our Lightroom plugin the MacOS version is 10.12.2.
-If you're using anything older than the latest version it is possible the Lightroom plugin will not work.
+At the time of the initial release of our Lightroom plugin, the MacOS version was 10.12 If you're using anything older than the latest version it is possible the Lightroom plugin will not work.
 We will not be supporting outdated versions of MacOS.

 The Lightroom plugin only supports the latest versions of "Lightroom Classic".
 You can download and update that version using "Creative Cloud".

 Close the Lightroom application.
 Please try deactivating all of your plugins on your WordPress site, then reactivating the NextGEN Gallery and try publishing your gallery again.